 That said, can you think of a more perfect way to beat the heat?
 Fresh, tangy citrus teamed up with a delicate liqueur, all in a delicious creamy popsicle?

-The idea for these creamsicles came when Kathryn was doing an Italian Farmhouse class.
-She asked me if I had a light ice cream that would taste fresh and light after the class, and of course, I thought of this classic super lemon ice cream from David Lebovitz's book.
-I've been addicted to this ice cream for years now, but I also wanted to change things up a bit, as some aspects of it weren't quite working for me.
+The idea for these creamsicles came from David Lebovitz's book.
+I've been addicted to his lemon ice cream for years now, but I also wanted to change things up a bit, as some aspects of it weren't quite working for me.
 The ice cream kept turning slightly powdery (delicious, nonetheless) and obviously some ingredients just weren't the same here.
 So I worked and reworked it several times, before coming up with this version, which, to be honest, is pretty close to perfect.
 The alcohol keeps the creamsicles smooth and creamy, while dissolving the sugar and lemon juice prior to blending in the half and half got rid of the powderiness.
-And of course, you can always freeze this in an ice cream machine, like Kathryn and I did, and serve with a sprinkling of lemon zest and a splash of limoncello.
+And of course, you can always freeze this in an ice cream machine, like I did, and serve with a sprinkling of lemon zest and a splash of limoncello.

 And how did I stop them melting enough to take some pictures?
 Well, I cut out some paper towels in the shape of these popsicles, and placed the creamsicles gently over top of them.
 Solved part of the melting problem, but these pics were still taken in under five minutes :) Sometimes, photography has to take a backseat to more practical considerations like, how do you keep these treats away from sneaky li'l hands?
 That, I haven't yet figured out!!

 ½ cup caster sugar (berry sugar) *increase to ¾ cup if you like your creamsicles sweeter